How can I benefit from registering my details?

 How long will it take to process my application?

-When you have applied for a vacancy you will be sent an acknowledgement email to your personal e-mail account and to your candidate portal within 24 hours of submission.
+When you have applied for a vacancy an acknowledgement email will be sent to your e-mail account and to your candidate portal within 24 hours of submission.
 If you have not received your acknowledgement, firstly, log on to your candidate portal to ensure that you have submitted your application correctly.

-If your application status is sitting at ‘your application is under consideration’, please contact the recruitment office on 01334 462564 to ensure they have received your application.
-If your status is sitting at ‘registered not submitted’ click into your application form and hit the submit button.
+If your status is sitting at ‘registered not submitted’ open your application form and hit the submit button.
 Once submitted, your application will then be screened along with other applications after the closing date.
-Dependant on the number of applicants, short-listing can take anywhere up to 6 weeks.
-Once short-listing has been completed you will be notified if your application has progressed to the next stage or not, via your candidate portal and through your personal email account.
+Dependant on the number of applicants, short-listing can take anywhere up to 6 weeks following the closing date.
+Once short-listing has been completed, you will be notified if your application has progressed to the next stage or not, via your candidate portal and through your email account.

 What is the candidate portal?